WuTheFWasThat/midnighttherapy/README.md

 ### SOLUTION LOAD AND SAVE ###

-It's often frustrating that you can only load your best solution, on maps with many viable but different placings.
-Ultra Complex is especially bad - it's devastating when I'm working on a new idea, and I accidentally load my best solution.
-Thus I added the ability to save and load solutions.
-Simply enter a name, and press Save (hotkey S), to save the current solution.
+Simply enter a name and press "Save solution" (or use the hotkey S) to save a solution under some name.
-If you don't enter a name, your solution is automatically named based on your score.
+If no name is entered, a default name is chosen based on the score of the solution.
 You'll then see the name appear in a list, where you can Load or Delete it.

 ![save solutions](images/save-solutions.png)

 If you want your solution saving to persist, you'll need a browser that supports HTML5 storage!
-If your browser doesn't support it, you really should upgrade it anyways.
+If your browser doesn't support HTML5 local storage, you really should upgrade it...

 ### HOTKEYS ###